Domains and Classifying Topoi: Order-theoretic structure on algebras and spaces

 \subsection{The satisfaction order of a spectrum}

-\Cref{cor:connectedpreservediscrete} demonstrated the usefulness of the observational preorder.
+\zcref{cor:connectedpreservediscrete} demonstrated the usefulness of the observational preorder.
 We would like to use it to show e.g.\ that $\I$ is internally connected.
-For this, we need to characterise the observational preorder on affine spaces.
-It turns out that for any affine space, this is simply its \emph{satisfaction order} in the sense defined below:
+For this, we need to characterise the observational preorder on sober spaces.
+It turns out that for any sober space, this is simply its \emph{satisfaction order} in the sense defined below:

 \begin{definition}[Satisfaction order] We shall write $\satle[\spec{A}]$ for the \emph{satisfaction order} on the spectrum $\spec{A}$ of an $\I$-algebra as defined below:

 \end{definition}